 Whether you detox in a treatment center or at home, it’s best to do it under medical supervision.
 Talk it over with your doctor before starting.
 Someone tapering off opioid painkillers may be able to detox effectively at home, assuming adequate support and guidance.
 Someone with a long-standing addiction should probably detox in a facility where medical staff can keep an eye on any medical conditions and offer support.
 This also reduces the risk that you’ll give up during the difficult early days.

-Arbor Behavioral Healthcare offers an integrative and holistic approach to treat substance abuse and a wide variety of addictions, as well as underlying mental health and psychological issues.
-All of the addiction recovery programs offered by The Arbor are designed to heal the mind, body, and spirit leading to a lifetime of sobriety, health and wellness.
-If you’re ready to find healing and restoration in a peaceful, loving environment, please call us today at 844-560-7269.
+The Arbor Behavioral Healthcare offers an integrative and holistic approach to treating substance abuse.
+We offer treatment for a wide variety of addictions, as well as underlying mental health and psychological issues.
+All of the addiction recovery programs offered by The Arbor are designed to heal the mind, body, and spirit leading to a lifetime of sobriety, health, and wellness.
+If you’re ready to find healing and restoration in a peaceful, loving environment, please call us today at 844.413.2690.